syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 GAMMA.DIST(x,y,z,cumulative) where:

-* x is the value that eveluates the function.
+* x is the value that evaluates the function.
 * y is a distribution parameter.
 * z is a distribution parameter.
 * cumulative is a logical value that indicates which form of the exponential function to provide.